 - States’ authority to regulate navigable waters within National Preserves, and

-Each year at the SCI Convention, SCI attorneys and other guest leaders in the fields of hunting, firearms, wildlife conservation and importation present a highly rated continuing legal education course for lawyers.
+Each year at the SCI Convention, SCI attorneys and other guest leaders in the fields of hunting, firearms, wildlife conservation and importation, present a highly rated continuing legal education course for lawyers.

 - NPS Regulations in Alaska (Sturgeon v.
 Frost)

-SCI member, John Sturgeon, challenged the National Park Service’s authority to regulate activities on non-federal waters in Alaska, including use of his hovercraft on rivers that run through National Preserves.
+Starting in 2007, SCI member John Sturgeon challenged the National Park Service’s authority to regulate activities on non-federal waters in Alaska, including use of his hovercraft on rivers that run through National Preserves.
 The U.S. district court in Alaska and the Ninth Circuit Court of Appeals upheld the NPS’s exercise of its authority.
 Sturgeon petitioned the U.S. Supreme Court to consider his case.
 SCI filed an amicus brief in support of Sturgeon’s petition to demonstrate the broader impact of the lower courts’ ruling on resident and non-resident hunters in Alaska, and after the Supreme Court accepted review of the case, SCI filed a brief in support of Sturgeon on the merits.
 The Supreme Court reversed the Ninth Circuit and sent the case back for further review.
 On remand, the Ninth Circuit again upheld the NPS’s authority, this time using a different justification.

 The U.S. Supreme Court granted Sturgeon a second opportunity to present his case challenging the NPS’s authority.
 SCI filed a third brief with the Supreme Court in support of Sturgeon’s position.
 Oral argument was held in the Supreme Court in early November 2018.
 On March 26, 2019, the Supreme Court ruled unanimously for Sturgeon, meaning that he can once again use his hovercraft for accessing his favorite moose hunting area.
 This case will positively impact access throughout National Preserves in Alaska.